MatejVitek/SSBC/README.md

 The attribute-specific experiments in `_experiment2` are currently designed for the MOBIUS dataset, as they contain experiments related to different lighting conditions, phones, gaze directions, and even combining different lighting conditions and phones in a single experiment. **These experiments are not suited for SBVPI so if you wish to run this code on SBVPI, you will have to remove light- and phone-based experiments.** You can easily change what attribute-specific experiments should be run in `ATTR_EXP` in `compute.py`.
 For a full list of available attributes in MOBIUS/SBVPI see the `MOBIUSSample` (or `SBVPISample`) and `_ExtraInfo` classes in `datasets/mobius.py` and `datasets/sbvpi.py`.
 Note that using subject-specific attributes (`_ExtraInfo`) available in MOBIUS/SBVPI will also require you to correct the `extra_info_path` argument in the `from_dir` method in the corresponding file.

 ## New dataset
-If you are not interested in performance across different attributes (in which case you should of course make appropriate changes to `compute.py` and `plot.py` to not run `_experiment2` — see previous section for more info), the simplest way to adapt to a new dataset is to rename all your images (and corresponding ground truth and prediction masks) to purely numerical names (e.g. `1.png`, `2.png`, ...), then running `compute.py` with the argument `--dataset None`.
+If you are not interested in performance across different attributes (in which case you should of course make appropriate changes to `compute.py` and `plot.py` to not run `_experiment2`—see the previous section for more info), the simplest way to adapt to a new dataset is to rename all your images (and corresponding ground truth and prediction masks) to purely numerical names (e.g. `1.png`, `2.png`, ...), then running `compute.py` with the argument `--dataset None`.

 Otherwise you will have to define your own dataset file.
 For the sake of demonstration, let's assume your dataset is called COD (Cool Ocular Dataset).
 In the folder `datasets` you will have to create a new file called `cod.py`.
 You can look at `mobius.py` in the same directory to get a better idea of what this file is supposed to contain.
 The `cod.py` file should contain: